badgib/AdventOfCode2015/README.md

 That one was a tad harder but second problem required just a slight modification of the code from the first one so it wasn't ultimately that hard.
 Just some ifs and math.
 ### DAY FOUR ###

+This one required less code but more time because it had to calculate MD5 hashes.
+Second problem was just a longer calculation, requiring almost no changes to code.
 ### DAY FIVE ###

 ### DAY SIX ###